Respiratory Protection Program (RPP)

 Procedures for RPP Enrollment:

 Individuals must complete the steps below to enroll in the KSU RPP, which includes components of the Respiratory Protection Standard such as medical clearance and annual training and fit testing.
-A hazard assessment must be completed for any new work activity requiring respiratory protection.
+A hazard evaluation must be completed for any new work activity requiring respiratory protection and each department/program must have a worksite-specific respiratory protection plan.

 - The Initial Respirator Clearance and Enrollment Form is filled out by the employee and/or their supervisor.
 Part B of this form is filled out and signed by the physician or licensed health care provider (PLHCP) to indicate that the employee has been medically cleared to use a respirator under the conditions stipulated in the form.
 The completed form is returned to EHS.